 ERW (Electric Resistance Welding) is a process used to manufacture pipe, and the result is ERW pipe.
 These pipes can be identified by looking for a stencil on the side of the pipe that says “Type E.” The American Society of Mechanical Engineers (ASME) provides the guidelines and specifications for all pipe manufacturing, meaning that pipes manufactured using the ERW process can safely transport gases and liquids as well as provide structural support.
 The main use of ERW stainless steel pipe is in low to medium pressure applications.
 A common example would be the transportation of water or oil.
 Another common use of this type of pipe is pipe piling and in the cable pipe systems.

 The process of manufacturing ERW pipe uses high-frequency induction welding technology (up to 21 inches OD).
-This pipe varies in sizes from 2 ⅜ OD to 24 inch OD and can be just about any length all the way to 100 plus feet.
+This pipe size varies from 2 ⅜ OD to 24 inch OD and can be just about any length all the way to 100 plus feet.
 These pipes can have surfaces finishes.
 Finishes can be bare or they can come in a coated format, whatever better meets the needs of the customer.

 A quick summary of the process is that steel ribbon is shaped using rollers, then formed into a cylindrical shape using heat and then finally the edges are welded together with an electrical charge.
 However, the process is much more extensive than that and is explained below.